microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/v1.0/docs/Update-MgIdentityGovernanceAccessReviewHistoryDefinitionInstance.md

 ```

 ### -ReviewHistoryPeriodEndDateTime
-Timestamp, reviews ending on or before this date will be included in the fetched history data.
+Timestamp reviews ending on or before this date will be included in the fetched history data.

 ```yaml
 Type: System.DateTime